Agora-wireless/Agora/README.md

      start Agora with uplink configuration.
    * In another terminal, run  `./build/sender --num_threads=2 --core_offset=0
      --frame_duration=5000 --enable_slow_start=1
-     --conf_file=data/tddconfig-sim-ul.json` to start the simulated RRU
+     --conf_file=data/tddconfig-sim-ul.json` to start the emulated RRU
      with uplink configuration.
    * Note: make sure Agora and sender are using different set of cores, otherwise there will be performance slow down.